How to Install John the Ripper on all platforms

 First, install the required tools for the compiler using the below command.

-$ sudo apt-get install build-essential libssl-dev
+$ sudo apt install build-essential libssl-dev

 Also, install the below-recommended tools after compiler.